Billionaire HK property tycoons charged in bribery case

 UNCERTAIN CORPORATE FUTURE

-The Kwoks have remained in their roles at Sun Hung Kai and have maintained their innocence since the case first came to light in March.
-The legal process in such a high-profile prosecution may take as long as seven years with appeals likely on either side.
+The company has repeatedly said it has a contingency plan in place should the co-chairman be unable to continue with their duties, but has declined to say what that is.

-The company has repeatedly said it has contingency plans in place should the co-chairmen be unable to continue with their duties.
+A spokeswoman for Sun Hung Kai declined to comment on Friday on potential succession plans.

-The company said late on Friday that it has named its head of residential sales, Victor Lui, and its head of project management, Mike Wong, as deputy managing directors, to assist Raymond and Thomas Kwok in discharging their duties.
-It also named Thomas's son, Adam, 29, and Raymond's son Edward, 31, as alternate board members to their fathers.
+The family-run company is governed by a trust that controls 43 percent of the company's shares, overseen by the brothers' 83-year-old mother, who was rushed to a local hospital last month for an emergency yet to be identified.
+She has since left and has recovered, a company source told Reuters.

-The family-run company is governed by a trust that controls 43 percent of the company's shares and which is overseen by the Kwoks' 83-year-old mother, Kwong Siu-hing, who retired as chairwoman last December after brokering Thomas and Raymond's ascent to the top of the company.
-They run day-to-day affairs and oversee a 12-man executive committee.
+With the charges now official, the future leadership of the company is in question.
+The mother, Kwong Siu-hing, has overseen the operation for decades.

 Also involved in the case but not charged on Friday is Walter Kwok, the family's elder brother, who was ousted as chairman of Sun Hung Kai Properties in 2008 and is estranged from his brothers.
 He was arrested at the end of May.

-Walter, kidnapped and held for ransom in the late 1990s, lost a power struggle to his brothers and had to cede control of the company's top role.
-Sources close to the family say Walter's return to the company is not an option and he rarely participates in board meetings.
+Walter, kidnapped and held for ransom in the late 1990s, lost a power struggle to his brothers and had to cede control of the company's top rank.
+Walter, should he remain clear of charges, could return to his prior post.

-The family-run company is unlikely to bring in outside top management to replace the Kwoks, although it brought in outsider Patrick Chan in 2009 from Hang Seng Bank as chief financial officer.
-The company is known for its deep bench of middle management.
+The South China Morning Post reported in April that the board could also tap a retired former executive director, Michael Wong Yick-kam, in a caretaker role while the company is in transition.

 "The market has gradually built up more confidence that it has priced in this issue," said Alfred Lau, a property analyst at Bocom International.
 "This will remain an overhang for the company for the longer term until the case is settled."